I'm Lynne Venart, and I'm a digital leader that thrives on research and efficiency.

 User Experience Research and Design

-I have over 15 years of design and research experience, working on- and off-site for clients in museums, conservation, publishing, ad agencies, nonprofits, and government.
+I have 20 years of design and research experience, working on- and off-site for clients in museums, conservation, publishing, ad agencies, nonprofits, and government.

 In 2014, I partnered with the IUCN Species Survival Commission's Primate Specialist Group to create the Lemur Conservation Network (LCN).
-LCN unites over 50 conservation organizations working to save lemurs from extinction.
-This online platform encourages collaboration among scientists, local Malagasy, and conservation organizations; raises worldwide awareness for lemur conservation; and creates opportunities for lemur conservation organizations and lemur fans alike to share their conservation stories.
+LCN unites over 60 conservation organizations working to save lemurs from extinction.
+This online platform builds collaboration among scientists, local Malagasy communities, and conservation organizations; raises worldwide awareness for lemur conservation; and promotes the World Lemur Festival and World Lemur Day.

-Currently pursuing a Masters in Biology from Miami University's Project Dragonfly program, I am interested in ways that audience research, design thinking, conservation psychology, and behavior change marketing can help us understand conservation issues and promote conservation action.
-In 2020, I completed a four-course certificate in Sustainability and Behavior Change from the University of California, San Diego Extension.
+I achieved a Masters in Conservation Biology from Miami University's Project Dragonfly program in 2022.
+I am interested in ways that audience research and design thinking can help us understand conservation issues and promote conservation action.
+I have completed field courses in Mexico, Guyana, and Paraguay.

 Training and Certifications